mozilla-iam/cis/docs/PersonAPI.md

 ## What is the API URL?

-You can find it here: https://auth.mozilla.com/.well-known/mozilla-iam (lookg for person api).
+You can find it here: https://auth.mozilla.com/.well-known/mozilla-iam (look for person api).

 ## What routes are available? (i.e. what queries can I make)